 *TIP: Wear some good comfortable shoes when going there.
 Since it’s raining probably every single day at the Cliffs of Moher, it’s really muddy there.
 This is how my shoes looked like when I got back to Dublin.
 Also, have a hat or something to protect your head from the wind.

 Lunch at a local pub in Doolin village

 After the Cliffs of Moher we’ve taken a short ride to Doolin village.
-That’s where we went to a local pub to have a lunch.
-And although you’ll find many Irish pubs in Dublin, visiting some of them in a countryside is a real thing.
+That’s where we went to a local pub to have lunch.
+And although you’ll find many Irish pubs in Dublin, visiting some of them in the countryside is a real thing.
 It was busy, loud and we had some real comfort food there.
 We also had some Guinness with our lunch and it was delicious.